Static Variable in Java (with Examples)

 There are the following important points to keep in mind about static variable initialization in Java.
 They are:

-1. When a class is loaded into the memory at runtime, the static variable is created and initialized into the common memory location only once.
-In other words, it gets loaded into the memory at the time of class loading.
+1. When a class is loaded into the memory at runtime, its static variables are created and initialized in the common memory location and his happens only once.
+In other words, static variables get loaded into the memory at the time of class loading.

-2. Static variables in a class are initialized before the creation of any instance of that class.
+2. Static variables are initialized before the creation of any instance of that class.

-3. Static variables in a class are initialized before the execution of any static method of the class.
-Therefore, we cannot change the initialized value of the static variable inside the static method.
+3. Static variables are initialized before the execution of any static method of the class.
+You can modify the initialized value of a static variable inside a static method.

-4. If any object changes the value of the static variable, it will retain its value and increments by 1 for every object creation.
+4. If any object changes the value of the static variable, the new value is reflected across all instances because the variable is shared.
+If we increment a static variable by 1 in the constructor, it will retain its value across objects and increase by 1 for each new object created.

-Let’s take an example program where we will initialize a static variable x is equal to 0 and increment static variable by 1 for each object creation.
-Look at the source code to understand better.
+Example 2: Let’s take a Java program where we initialize a static variable x with the value 0 and increment it by 1 for each object creation.
+Look at the following code to understand it better.

 package staticVariable;